Advertisement

 Stock-based compensation (SBC) is a broad term used to describe any type of compensation that utilizes stock or equity as a primary form of incentive or reward.
 The most common forms of SBC are stock options, stock awards, and restricted stock units.
 Stock-based compensation has become one of the most popular tools used by companies to align and motivate employees.
 The most common use of SBC is as a form of incentive or retention tool.

-In stock-based compensation employee receives shares of company stock instead of cash.
+In stock-based compensation, employees receive shares of company stock instead of cash.
 Stock-based compensation is most commonly offered as an incentive in the form of stock options, which give the recipient the right to purchase a certain number of shares at a set price.
-When the share price increases, the value of the option increases as well, creating a potential windfall for the recipient.
+Understanding how to exercise stock options can help employees maximize their potential windfall when the share price increases.
 Stock-based compensation can also come in the form of restricted stock units, which are similar to stock options in that they grant the recipient the right to purchase a certain number of shares at a set price.

 Related: Benefits of the Monetary and Non-Monetary Incentives